kyma-project/website/content/blog-posts/2022-05-05-release-notes-2.2/index.md

 Due to the growing demand for a closer integration with our Service Mesh Istio implementation, we decided to gradually switch from the current implementation behind Kyma API Gateway ([ORY Hydra](https://www.ory.sh/docs/hydra) and [ORY Oathkeeper](https://www.ory.sh/docs/oathkeeper)) to [Authentication](https://istio.io/latest/docs/concepts/security/#authentication) and [Authorization](https://istio.io/latest/docs/concepts/security/#authorization) features that Istio provides out of the box.
 With this change, we introduce more options in terms of configuration, flexibility, and performance to our customers.
 Additionally, we want to keep the Kyma stack as lean as possible.

 The changes will be introduced gradually.
-We plan to provide as much automigration as possible to ensure a smooth growth of Kyma API Gateway.
-This is just an intial information, no action is required.
+We plan to provide as much automated migration as possible to ensure the smooth growth of Kyma API Gateway.
+This is just initial information, no action is required.

 ## CLI